 It depends on the vehicle.
 But, in general, older cars are less expensive to insure for many reasons.
 For example, many drivers keep minimal coverage on older vehicles to help save.
 Speak to your advisor to find out if your older car is cheaper to insure.

-Most smaller vehicles are cheaper to buy and insure.
+Most smaller vehicles cost less to buy and insure.
 Some budget and insurance-friendly compacts include the Nissan Micra, Kia Rio, and Ford Fiesta.

 Small to mid-sized vehicles are the most affordable for 18-year-olds.
 Ideally, teen drivers will be added to their parent's policy as occasional driver to save the most.